-Option 1: 8 Status Quo

-Option 3: Rezoning Forest Road area only

-- Objective 6.3.1 for the Residential Zone seeking to provide for a diversity of residential lifestyles to meet the needs of community, while enhancing the individual character. - Objective 10.3.1 protection of the safety and efficiency of the land transport network.

-Option 1 relies on the existing structure plan for ensuring public access to the Wairarawa Lagoon and the Wairarawa Stream.
-This option supports the achievement of Objective 4.2.1, and Objective 6.1.1 by identifying the area for public open space, but not to the same extent as Option 2.
+Or ption 1: Status Quo Option 2: Proposed Plan Change Option 3: Rezoning Forest Road area only fo La op Ol idu bu Op of res ch co for activities to enable them to function as vibrant communities.
+Objective 6.3.1 for the Residential Zone seeking to provide for a diversity of residential lifestyles to meet the needs of community, while enhancing the individual character.
+Objective 10.3.1 protection of the safety and efficiency of the land transport network. ption 1 relies on the existing structure plan r ensuring public access to the Wairarawa agoon and the Wairarawa Stream.
+This otion supports the achievement of bjective 4.2.1, and Objective 6.1.1 by entifying the area for public open space, at not to the same extent as Option 2. integrates effectively with the settlement, supporting the development of a well-functioning urban environment.

-Option 1 does not support the achievement of Objective 6.3.1 of providing a diversity of residential lifestyles appropriate of the local character to meet the needs of the community as this option does not provide for a long term supply of land for residential development.
-This option provides less integrates effectively with the settlement, supporting the development of a well-functioning urban environment.

 Option 2 provides the most efficient and effective means of achieving Objective 6.3.1 as the proposed zoning enables a variety of lot sizes appropriate to the settlement and provides clear policy guidance on the outcomes sought and guidance via a structure plan to promote high levels of connectivity and integration between the growth areas and the existing settlement.
 Higher density development is enabled only in specified areas which ensures the character of the settlement will not be compromised.
 Option 2 places the greatest pressure on achieving Objective 10.3.1, in comparison to Option 1 or 3, as it enables the highest lot yield and subsequent pressure on the intersection of Waitārere Beach Road and State Highway 1.
 However, providing a clear overview of the growth area will enable a strategic level of planning to occur to meet the increasing demand over than Option 1, as it opens up a new area for housing development.
 However, Option 3 does not maximise on the opportunities that Option 2 provides in providing for increased diversity appropriate for the local settlement.
 Option 3 places less pressure on the roading network than Option 2 due to a lower potential housing yield.
 However, the impact of an additional 100 lots is unlikely to be significant over the long term and simply would result in a least sustainable solution in the long term and additional land for development would be required sooner than for Option 2.
 Overall, Option 3 is not considered to be the most efficient or effective for achieving the relevant objectives.